-- 4.1 The Performance Review Committee shall be comprised of five to seven LCCoC members in good standing, of whom two or three should be recipients or sub-recipients of LCCoC funding.
-The Performance Review Committee shall: - a) Be responsible for recommending to the General Membership performance targets for population and program type. - b) Assist the General Membership in monitoring recipient and sub-recipient performance and evaluating outcomes; allowing the General Membership to act against poor performers and to report outcomes to HUD. - c) Evaluate the outcome of any project(s) funded allowing the LCCoC to report those outcomes to HUD. - d) The committee will be responsible for providing technical support to the Collaborative Applicant to assist in the completion of the applications for grant funds in response to a Notice of Funding Availability (NOFA).
+- 4.1 The Performance Review Committee shall be comprised of three LCCoC members in good standing, of whom one or two should be/or have been recipients or sub-recipients of LCCoC funding.
+The Performance Review Committee shall: - (a) Be responsible for recommending to the General Membership performance targets for population and program type. - (b) Assist the General Membership in monitoring recipient and subrecipient performance and evaluating outcomes; allowing the General Membership to act against poor performers and to report outcomes to HUD. - (c) Evaluate the outcome of any project(s) funded allowing the LCCoC to report those outcomes to HUD.

-- e) Provide guidance in preparing the application and updates to assist the LCCoC in the application and grant process as outlined at 24 CFR 578.15 et seq. - f) The Grant Selection Working Group shall be established by the Performance Review Committee to establish the process for the distribution of grant and other LCCoC designated monies.
-The Grant Selection Working Group shall report to the Executive Committee and to the General Membership as needed. - 4.2 The Grant Selection Committee Working Group shall be comprised of five or more LCCoC members in good standing, with a minimum of decided members to score any Request for Proposal for LCCoC grant projects.
-The Grant Selection Committee Working Group shall: - a) Meet regularly to review the annual gaps analysis and strategic plan for project guidance: to align projects with the Coordinated Entry System in what is needed in the Lake County community. - b) Make recommendations to the Administrative Applicant for community-based projects with future Notice of Funding Available (NOFA) applications to the state or HUD. - c) Follow the grant model protocols review the NOFA from the state, help write the local Request for Proposal (RFP), add the grant selection process timelines, vet and train the scoring members, score the grant application proposals, interview each applicant, and send the scores and recommendations to the Executive Committee, for final approval.
+- (d) The committee will be responsible for providing technical support to the Collaborative Applicant to assist in the completion of the applications for grant funds in response to a Notice of Funding Availability (NOFA). - (e) Provide guidance in preparing the application and updates to assist the LCCoC in the application and grant process as outlined at 24 CFR 578.15 et seq. - 4.2 The Grant Selection Working Group shall be comprised of three or more LCCoC members in good standing, with a minimum of decided members to score any Request for Proposal for LCCoC grant projects.
+The Grant Selection Working Group shall: - (a) Meet regularly to review the annual gaps analysis and strategic plan for project guidance: to align projects with the Coordinated Entry System in what is needed in the Lake County community. - (b) Make recommendations to the Administrative Applicant for community-based projects with future Notice of Funding Available (NOFA) applications to the state or HUD. - (c) Follow the grant model protocols review the NOFA from the state, help write the local Request for Proposal (RFP), add the grant selection process timelines, vet and train the scoring members, score the grant application proposals, interview each applicant, and send the scores and recommendations to the Executive Committee, for final approval.

-Section 5-65- Interfaith Committee (Ad-Hoc Committee)
+Section 5- Interfaith Committee (Ad-Hoc Committee)

 The Interfaith Committee helps coordinate faith-based groups to align their ministry and outreach to serve individuals experiencing homelessness in Lake County in collaboration with one another and LCCoC partner agencies.
-Some examples of this collaboration include but not limited to the Pop-Up Care Shower Project and food programs for those individuals experiencing homelessness
+Some examples of this collaboration include but not limited to the Pop-Up Care Shower Project and food programs for those individuals experiencing homelessness.